You are here

 Salbutamol either nebules with a nebuliser or inhaler with Volumatic and ipratropium bromide (children) - consider strengths stocked.

 - Naloxone is a medicine used to reverse the effects of opiates.

 - Providers who stock opiates either in the practice or in the doctors bag should also stock naloxone.

-- Other providers should risk assess the need to stock naloxone based on their patient group e.g. do they provide particular services for patients with addiction or may patients present with opiate related problems.
+Other providers should risk assess the need to stock Naloxone based on their patient group.
+For example, do they provide services for patients with addiction?
+May patients present with opiate related problems?

-We would expect to see evidence that an appropriate risk assessment has been carried out to identify a list of medicines that are not suitable for a practice to stock, and how this is kept under review.
+We would expect to see evidence that an appropriate risk assessment has been carried out.
+This is to identify a list of medicines that are not suitable for a practice to stock, and how this is kept under review.
 There should be a process and system in place to check that drugs are in date and equipment is well maintained.